MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/teams-live-event-usage-report.md

 ## Notes
 We show up to 100 live events that match the current report criteria.
 To see more live events, apply date filters to reduce the list size.

-Everybody who watches the recording of the event or the event on demand will not be included in the view count.
+Anybody who watches the recording of the event or the event on demand will not be included in the view count.

 ## View event details